BoschSmartHome/bosch-shc-api-docs/best_practice/README.md

         }
     }
 ```
-The public certificates to identify the CA are attached to this repository.
+The Smart Home Controller Productive Root CA and the Smart Home Controller Issuing CA are attached to this repository.